Pears are excellent backyard trees. They produce a fruit sweeter and juicier than most apples; a fruit that easily ripens off the tree.

 Pear Tree Pruning Step-by-Step

 - Prune pear trees in late fall after the tree has dropped its leaves and gone dormant or in early spring before new buds appear.
 Very light pruning can be done at any time of the year.

 - Remove all diseased, dead, or broken branches.
 Prune off branches infected with fireblight, a bacterial disease.

 - Remove crossing or rubbing branches.
-If two branches cross and rub against each other they can cause a wound that may allow insects or fungal disease to attack the tree.
+If two branches cross and rub against each other they can cause a wound that may allow insects or fungal diseases to attack the tree.
 Remove the least desirable branch.